 To be considered for nomination as a Goldwater Scholar, a student must:

 Dartmouth College may nominate up to four current sophomores or juniors for the Barry M. Goldwater Scholarship.
-Any student wishing to be nominated must download the nomination materials from the Goldwater website and submit the following to the Scholarship Advising office by the campus deadline of January 7, 2013:
+Any student wishing to be nominated must complete the pre-application form on the Goldwater website.
+Scholarship Advising will then review your pre-application.
+If your pre-application has been approved, you are then responsible for contacting Scholarship Advising immediately to discuss your application and decide on your recommenders.
+You are then required to make sure that the following is submitted to the Scholarship Advising office by the campus deadline of January 4, 2017:

 For more information on recommendation letters, click here.